As a passenger, you have the same rights as the driver of a vehicle to be compensated for your injuries following an accident.

 Special damages include:

-Other damages do not have a specific monetary value, but they affect a person’s quality of life.
+Other damages do not have a specific monetary value but affect a person’s quality of life.
 This category of damages is known as general damages.

 General damages include: